winstonDeGreef/Mechanica/content/Ch8_Oscillations.md

 The Wilberforce pendulum is clearly periodic.
 Moreover, it is an oscillation as there is back and forth motion around an equilibrium.

-But, it does give us a <b>big warning</b>: (numerical) solutions always have to be <b>assessed</b> against the features and principles of the problem at hand.
-In this case, our first numerical solution could not be right: <b>it violated energy conservation</b>.
+But, it does give us a **big warning**: (numerical) solutions always have to be **assessed** against the features and principles of the problem at hand.
+In this case, our first numerical solution could not be right: **it violated energy conservation**.
 We were able, right from the start, to formulate the problem in terms of energy.
-SInce we only had kinetic energy and potential energy we <b>knew up front</b> that the motion must be bounded! <br>
+SInce we only had kinetic energy and potential energy we **knew up front** that the motion must be bounded!
 That is why, we need a thorough understanding of physics.
 It is not sufficient to have the equations and put them in a 'solver'.
 It is the job of a physicist to understand and assess models, outcomes, etc against the laws of physics.
 Hence, we will dive into oscillations, starting from the beginning.

 ## Harmonic Oscillation - archetype: Mass-Spring